Skip to main content

 All circumstances that are not specified are crimes of the fourth degree.
 An example of a fourth-degree forgery would be the forgery of a name to a savings account on a withdrawal slip.

-Why You Should Hire a New Jersey White Collar Crime Lawyer
+Why You Need a New Jersey Fraud and Forgery Lawyer

-Punishments for white collar crimes such as fraud are stiff and can have a major impact on your finances and freedom.
+Punishments for fraud and forgery are stiff, and can have a major impact on your finances and freedom.
 They often take months of investigation before the police make an arrest and prosecutors press charges.
 You need an attorney to help walk you through the investigation and legal proceedings, offering sound advice on when and how to cooperate in the investigation.

-If you have been questioned by a federal or state investigator — or you have already been charged — hiring an experienced white collar crime attorney is a necessity, not a luxury.
-You need competent counsel with an understanding of how white collar crimes are prosecuted and how to defend against those charges.
+If you have been questioned by an investigator — or you have already been charged — hiring an experienced fraud and forgery attorney is a necessity, not a luxury.
+You need competent counsel with an understanding of how these financial crimes are prosecuted and how to defend against those charges.

-No one is ever guilty unless or until he/she pleads guilty or is found guilty by a jury.
+No one is ever guilty unless or until he or she pleads guilty or is found guilty by a jury.
 In order to obtain a conviction, the State must prove every element of the crime beyond a reasonable doubt.

 Schedule a free consultation to discuss how we can help protect your rights.